chiedozie013/alx-low_level_programming/0x02-functions_nested_loops/README.md

 (File 5-sign.c) a function that prints the sign of a number.
 Prototype: int print_sign(int n); Returns 1 and prints + if n is greater than zero.
 Returns 0 and prints 0 if n is zero.
 Returns -1 and prints - if n is less than zero.

 (File 6-abs.c) a function that computes the absolute value of an integer.
 Prototype: int _abs(int);

+(File 7-print_last_digit.c) a function that prints the last digit of a number.
+Prototype: int print_last_digit(int); Returns the value of the last digit